Azure/azure-powershell/src/Resources/Resources/help/New-AzADGroup.md

 ```

 ### -MailNickname
 The mail nickname for the group.
-Cannot contain the @ sign.

 ```yaml
 Type: System.String